You can't have a lovely Thai meal without that starter, here are some of Chef Thanya's favourites.

 A rich yellow curry made with potatoes, Cherry Tomato, and onions in coconut milk ,with a cucumber dipping sauce, great with Chicken.
 (Mild)

-Ancient Royal Thai curry with palm sugar, roast peanut, potatoes and onion cooked in coconut milk.(Choose from Chicken, Beef or Pork) Medium-Mild
+Ancient Royal Thai curry with palm sugar, roast peanut, potatoes, and onion cooked in coconut milk.(Choose from Chicken or Beef ) Medium-Mild

 Quick easy and full of flavour Thai stir-fries